 After reading a valuable book ‘Nourishing Your Child for Health and Happiness’ by Sally Gray, a Naturopath (amongst other qualifications) and discovering she lives here in WA, I made an appointment to see her.
 The GAPS diet had starting popping up on my radar and this is what Sally recommended for Finlay and I.

 GAPS stands for Gut and Psychology Syndrome, it is a diet created by Dr Natasha Campbell-McBride.
 GAPS works on an understanding that there is a link between the digestive system, the brain and immune system.

 - Relieve the body of an excess toxic load.

-All meals required cooking and there was a lot of preparation, 2 things I was only just learning to do! it required the most work but we got the best results from it.
-Over the time we were able to introduce most foods.
+All meals required cooking and there was a lot of preparation, 2 things I was only just learning to do!
+It required the most work but we got the best results from it.
+Over the time we were able to introduce a lot of foods that were previously not tolerated.
 This saw Finlay eating all fruits and vegetables, all meats, seeds, nuts, eggs and occasional cheese or yoghurt.
 The only foods we were totally excluding after doing GAPS were grains and white potatoes (as this is recommended).
-I would highly, highly recommend the diet and we have done it again since the first time we did it.
+I would highly recommend the diet and we have done it again since the first time we did it.

 This same theory can be applied to pregnancy, labour and the weeks after child birth.
 The body needs to be able to focus its energy on making a baby, preparing the body and repairing the body, not to mention the energy demands of breastfeeding.
 If you are loading your body with foods and beverages that are harder for the body to digest it takes energy away from the baby.
 As I’m heading into the final weeks of my pregnancy and preparing for the massive job of labour and breastfeeding, I’m avoiding unnecessary toxins, sugars, gluten and dairy (apart from butter and occasional cheese) all to make this process easier on my body.